andrewd-uriux/sample-monorepo/README.md

 [![Build Status](https://github.com/wixplosives/sample-monorepo/workflows/tests/badge.svg)](https://github.com/wixplosives/sample-monorepo/actions)

-Sample monorepo setup with npm workspaces and typescript project references.
+Sample monorepo setup with pnpm workspaces and typescript project references.

 ## Getting started

 Clone repository and execute the following commands in the root:

-- `npm i`
+- `pnpm i`
-- `npm run build`
+- `pnpm run build`
-- `npm start` - to see the client running in dev-mode (non-minified; with source-maps)
+- `pnpm start` - to see the client running in dev-mode (non-minified; with source-maps)
-- `npm run start:server` - to see server running (with SSR; client is minified with source-maps)
+- `pnpm run start:server` - to see server running (with SSR; client is minified with source-maps)

 ## Setup explained